Here’s the lie that quietly ruins more goals than failure ever does:

 The Building Blocks of Goal Achievement

-Before you can hit a goal, you must know exactly what you aim for.
+Before you can reach your goals, you must know exactly what you aim for.
 Vague goals like “get in shape” or “make more money” are about as useful as a chocolate teapot.
 Instead, get specific:

 The clearer your target, the easier to create a plan to hit it.

 Big goals can feel overwhelming, like eating an entire pizza in one bite (not recommended, trust me).
 The solution?
 Slice it up!
-Break your big goal into smaller, manageable tasks.
-For example, if your goal is to write a novel:
+Break it down into smaller, manageable tasks.
+For example, if you want to write a novel:

-Suddenly, that mountain of a goal looks more like a series of small hills.
+Suddenly, that mountain looks more like a series of small hills.
 Much less daunting, right?

 Now, here’s where the magic happens.
 Instead of relying on motivation, we will tap into the power of habit.
 Habits are like your brain’s autopilot—once they’re set, you do them without even thinking.